snowdrop/snowdrop-cloud-devex/README.md

     debug       Debug your SpringBoot application
     exec        Stop, start or restart your SpringBoot application. help        Help about any command
-    init        Create a development's pod for the component push        Push local code to the development pod version     Show sd  client version
+    push        Push local code to the development pod version     Show sd  client version

   Flags:
-    -a, --application string   Application name (defaults to current directory name) -h, --help                 help for sb
+    -h, --help                 help for sb
     -k, --kubeconfig string    Path to a kubeconfig ($HOME/.kube/config).
 Only required if out-of-cluster.
         --masterurl string     The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
-    -n, --namespace string     Namespace/project (defaults to current project)

   Use "sd [command] --help" for more information about a command.
   ```